chrpeters01/myFlix-client/README.md

 # myFlix App
 myFlix is a web application that allows users to explore a collection of movies.
+User authentication, profile management, and interacting with a catalog of movies are all features within the app.